lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 If you want to change the bind of <kbd>MOUSE5</kbd>, you have to edit the sixth line of `D2SpaceModifier.ahk`.

+**Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**

+No, the fifth line of the script disables <kbd>CAPSLOCK</kbd>.
+You can still use it as a hotkey in the in-game UI.

+**How do I pick a modifier other than <kbd>SPACE</kbd>?**

+You will need AHK installed (https://autohotkey.com/).
+Edit `D2SpaceModifier.ahk` by replacing the word "Space" in the third and fourth lines with what ever key you want such as "x" for example (here is a list of some AHK keys with unique names: https://autohotkey.com/docs/KeyList.htm).
+Place your edited script in your StartUp folder instead of the `.exe` (or compile a new executable yourself).
+Restart your computer and finish installation and tweaking as usual.

 **Why is Roshan quiet?**

 It is easier to hear enemy units while you are killing Rosh.
 You can change this by editing the first line of `autoexec.cfg` to